JuliaLang/julia/doc/manual/variables-and-scoping.rst

 Certain constructs in the language introduce *scope blocks*, which are regions of code that are eligible to be the scope of some set of variables.
-The scope of a variable cannot be an arbitrary set of source lines, but will always line up with one of these blocks.
+The scope of a variable cannot be an arbitrary set of source lines; instead, it will always line up with one of these blocks.
 The constructs introducing such blocks are:

 -  ``function`` bodies (:ref:`either syntax <man-functions>`)
 -  ``while`` loops